hcnv/genome-blog/docs/blog/2022-05-30-different-classes-SCNV.md

 Copy number changes can be expressed as absolute (total allele count) and relative (e.g. uncalibrated CN measurements such as log2 ratio) values.
-Empirically - and to overcome a number of issues of exact CN count calibrations - a classification into a number CN types has become "standard opreating procedure" with details differing to some extend.
+Empirically - and to overcome a number of issues of exact CN count calibrations - a classification into a number CN types has become "standard operating procedure" with details differing to some extent.
 This post attempts to summarize some previous annotation practices and emerging standards for CNV annotation, especially with respect to somatic CNVs and cancer genomics.

 <!--more-->

-Additional measures which have been used some of those classification attempts have been:
+Additional measures which have been used in some of those classification attempts have been:

 1. the locality of additional copies of genomic regions in gain CNVs
 2. the size of the CNV events